Piero Hugon: In France

+In 1616, following the humble petitions they addressed to Anne of Denmark to inform her of their poverty, the nuns of Yzeure received from her an alms of one thousand livres, which was to be paid to them in Paris.
+In return, they undertook to have a Mass celebrated in perpetuity on the first Sunday of every month in a chapel of their church dedicated to the Queen, to have her coat of arms displayed there, and to preserve her memory in their regular prayers.
+The granting of this alms was probably connected with the intervention of Pierre Hugon whose family originated from Yzeure and the surrounding area of Cressanges.
+The nuns received the sum on 3 September 1616.
+The chapel was demolished in the 19th century.

-Piero Hugon was ennobled in France in 1618 and became the Sieur de Fourchaud, Givry, le Breuil et la Fouresthile.
+Piero Hugon was ennobled in France in 1618 and became the Sieur de Givry, le Breuil et la Fouresthile.
+He had acquired the Château de Fourchaud (Besson) in 1620 for his wife.
 He had married Anne Rumler, who was probably a sister of Anne of Denmark's German-born apothecary, John Wolfgang Rumler.
 They were both naturalized as denizens of England on 4 May 1618.
 Anne attended the funeral of Anne of Denmark, listed as "Mrs Ann Rubellow" with the ladies of the Privy Chamber.

-Hugon chose an armorial reflecting his service to the queen of England, which can be seen above a fireplace at Fourchaud.
+Hugon chose an armorial reflecting his service to the queen of England.
+Formerly visible on a fireback from the Château de Fourchaud, now lost.
 He had further dealings with the Richard brothers in 1620.

-Anne Hugon died in 1661 aged 85 at Fourchaud and was buried at Besson.
+Anne Hugon died in 1661, aged 85, at Fourchaud and was buried at Besson.
 Shortly before her death she renounced the Lutheran faith of her birth.
 Their eldest son and heir was Gaspard Hugon.

 Fourchaud now belongs to Prince Charles-Henri de Lobkowicz.